haydenw2005/Java-Marketplace/README.md

 The Marketplace project is a Java implementation of an online marketplace system.
 It consists of several classes representing different entities such as buyers, sellers, stores, items, and utilities for handling JSON operations.

 ## How to run
-1. Download CS5_PROJECT dir
+1. Download / Clone Java_Marketplace
-2. CD into CS5_PROJECT root dir
+2. CD into the root directory
 3. Compilation:
    - While in root directory, run the following command `javac -d bin -cp "jar_files/*" src/*.java`